-help [command]
+help [command] [ladebug]

-Enter the help command without an argument to display a list of debugger commands.
+Enter the help command without an argument to display a list of debugger help topics.
 Include a command argument to display a description of that command.
+Include the ladebug argument to display a task-oriented list of commands.